kubedb/cli/docs/guides/rbac.md

 ```

-Please note that KubeDB operator has created a new Secret called `p1-admin-auth` (format: {tpr-name}-admin-auth) for storing the password for `postgres` superuser.
+Please note that KubeDB operator has created a new Secret called `p1-admin-auth` (format: {crd-name}-admin-auth) for storing the password for `postgres` superuser.
 This secret contains a `.admin` key with a ini formatted key-value pairs.
-If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the crd using `spec.databaseSecret.secretName`.

 Now, you can connect to this database from the PGAdmin dashboard using the database pod IP and `postgres` user password.